-This is a different “Gotham” post as it’s going to serve as a “going away” regarding my episode reviews.
-Be aware that this is a very long post but I felt like an explanation was appropriate considering that I spent nearly a year and a half penning reviews on the program’s weekly episodes.
-I started out being genuinely excited about “Gotham” and I loved its first season, but my enthusiasm slowly fizzled thanks to multiple issues, which I’m going to touch on below.
+This is a different “Gotham” post as it’s going to serve as a “going away” of sorts regarding my episode reviews.
+Be aware that this is a long post but I felt like an explanation was fitting considering that I spent nearly a year and a half penning reviews of the show’s weekly episodes.
+I started out genuinely excited about “Gotham” and I loved its first season, its flaws duly noted, but my enthusiasm fizzled thanks to multiple issues, which I’m going to touch on below.

 Granted, it wasn’t all bad.
 Robin Lord Taylor never failed to disappoint as Penguin.
 Bruce Wayne’s evolution, assisted by an enjoyable performance by David Mazouz, was smart and mature.
-Ed Nygma’s transformation was handled masterfully.
-There were some good twists and shocking moments, and the setting for “Gotham” was stunning, possessing a rich, cinematic quality.
+Ed Nygma’s transformation was handled masterfully and Alfred Pennyworth was always a treat to see.
+There were also some good twists and the setting for “Gotham” was stunning, possessing a rich, cinematic quality.
 The architectural details and vast size and scope of the city’s environments are beautiful and impressive, and it was one element of the show I deeply appreciated and thought was consistently executed well.

 1. “Gotham” =